 The Management and the personnel of the Internal Audit must not be responsible for the activities susceptible to be audited.
 In particular, the personnel of the Internal Audit assesses and recommends, but does not design, install or operate existing or future systems, processes and controls.
+In the same way, the members of Internal Audit will attend the organization's different Committees within the role of independent auditor, without assuming management/decision responsibilities.
 This independence promotes the delivery of impartial and unbiased judgements.

 Once a year the Internal Audit Management will ratify before the Audit and Control Committee the independence of the Internal Audit Function within the Organisation.
-Likewise, the Internal Audit Department of CaixaBank will ratify the independence of the Internal Audit function of the Group.
+Likewise, the Internal Audit Department of CaixaBank will ratify the independence of the Internal Audit function of the CaixaBank Group.